Wild Dog social structures are based entirely on co-operation.

 by Roddy Smith

-African wild dogs (Lycaon pictus) have a remarkable social system totally based on co-operation.
+African Wild Dogs or Painted Dogs (Lycaon pictus) have a remarkable social system totally based on co-operation.
 On average, packs consist of about 10 adults although they may be smaller or much bigger.

 Within each pack there are separate rank structures for male and female animals; normally only the alpha male and female will breed, producing a litter of six to 16 pups (the most of any canid) and the whole pack helps feed the suckling mother and the pups (after 3-4 weeks) by regurgitating food.